cloudcreativity/laravel-stripe/docs/webhooks.md

 }
 ```

+> The constructor will receive a `ConnectWebhook` for Connect webhooks.
+You can type-hint that
+if you job only runs on Connect webhooks.

-Then add the job to your `stripe.webhooks.jobs` configuration:
+Then add the job to your `stripe.webhooks.account` or `stripe.webhooks.connect` configuration:

 ```php
 return [